monsoonmaelstrom/book2/book2.md

 “Hazel wasn’t going to have you come take care of her head, and if something happens to her…”

 “Really, sis?
-You were going to chance it with that head injury?”
+You were going to roll the dice with that head injury?”
 Alex asks, turning a withering stare on me that clearly indicates he’s reevaluating how intelligent he thinks I am.

 “I wasn’t thinking clearly?”
 I try half-heartedly.